Emincmg/convo-lite/README.md

 # Convo Lite

 Convo Lite is a package that allows you to easily create and manage chat rooms in your Laravel application.
-This package enables your users to communicate with each other in real-time.
+This package enables your users to communicate with each other.

 ## Installation